My First Million

 👤 Who Should Listen

-- Young professionals and recent graduates feeling lost or overwhelmed by career choices after a structured education.
+- Young professionals or recent graduates feeling overwhelmed by career choices and generic advice.

-- Anyone questioning the conventional advice to 'follow your passion' and seeking a more practical framework for career fulfillment.
+- Anyone questioning the conventional wisdom of 'following your passion' and seeking a more practical framework for fulfillment.

 🔑 Key Takeaways

-- 1.The common advice to "follow your passion" is often unhelpful because over 90% of people don't know their passion, and it can lead to mistaking familiar paths for genuine enthusiasm.
+- 1.The generic advice to "follow your passion" is often unhelpful because over 90% of people, including successful adults, don't know what their passion is (03:04).

 💡 Key Concepts Explained